" "

 6. Downshift stress on purpose

-Short, repeatable practices like a walk, breathing, or journaling can help you feel more present.
+Short, repeatable practices like a walk, breathing, or journaling can help you feel steadier.
 Stress management habits can also support better sleep quality and next-day focus.

 Some people prefer to avoid stimulants in their daily brain support, especially if they’re sensitive to caffeine or don’t want a “wired” feeling.
 Brain Health PLUS is formulated with Cognizin® citicoline (500 mg) and AstaZine® astaxanthin (6 mg).
 Citicoline is one of the most studied cognitive ingredients available, with research supporting its role in focus, attention, and working memory.
 Astaxanthin provides antioxidant support for long-term brain health.
 Together they support cognitive performance as part of a consistent daily routine, without stimulants.*